avinassh/blag/content/posts/rc-day-15.md

 		insert_non_full(root, k)
 ```

-We use `insert_non_full` to insert in a node that has space, in case the child splits.
+We use `insert_non_full` to insert in a node that has space in case the child splits.

 ```python
 def insert_non_full(node: Node, key: int):